 Despite comfort with parables, some Christians become unsettled thinking about elements of the Bible as being non-historical.
 Biblical scholar Ben Spackman points out that this hesitancy is inherited from Enlightenment thinking, which regarded revelation as truth and truth as scientific or historical fact.
 This thinking, Ben points out, causes many readers to jettison common sense and plain readings of the scriptural text.

 Often times when reading scripture, the assumption is made that the text is either literal or figurative, but these two categories are insufficient to describe the different genres of scriptures.

-It would be more helpful to approach the Bible as if it were a library that contained books of many different genre instead of being all the
+It would be more helpful to approach the Bible as if it were a library that contained books of many different genres instead of being all the

 same type of writing.
-No Christian would presume to label all scripture as parable.
-Likewise all scripture should not be labeled as history.
+No Christian would presume to label all scripture as a parable.
+Likewise, all scripture should not be labeled as history.
 The Bible contains books of satire, law codes, poetry, parables, myth, conquest narratives, and prophetic revelation among other things.